tsailiming/openshift-ai-dsp/README.md

 # Setup

-This demo will run in the `dsp-demo-creditcrad-fraud` namespace.
+This demo will run in the `dsp-demo-creditcard-fraud` namespace.

 ``` bash
 make setup-dsp-demo